MicrosoftDocs/labs/labs/insiderdevtour2018/modernize/includes/Lab-part-3.md

 In this scenario you will show a card once a new production line product is manufactured.
 You will also make this an actionable card so you can easily add updates to the product at a given stage.

-1. You will be rendering your car inside of the **MainPage.xaml** view.
+1. You will be rendering your car inside of the **MainView.xaml** view.
 Start by adding a container to render the card inside of this view like so (this is right at the bottom of the file):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     [...]